Causal Judge Evaluation: Calibrated Surrogate Metrics for LLM Systems: Algorithms (extended)

-\paragraph{Complexity notes.} PAVA is $O(n)$ after a shared sort by $S$. \textsc{SIMCal-W} is linear-time per fold; the stacking QP is $3{\times}3$ (weights) or a small $|\mathcal E|{\times}|\mathcal E|$ system. \textsc{DR-CPO} adds one rollout\,+\,judge per $(X,\pi')$.
-The \textsc{OUA} jackknife refits the calibrator $K$ times and reruns the pipeline; TF caches and precomputed features amortize cost.
+\paragraph{Complexity notes.} PAVA is $O(n)$ after a shared sort by $S$.
+Weight stabilization is linear-time per fold; the stacking QP is $3{\times}3$ (weights) or a small $|\mathcal E|{\times}|\mathcal E|$ system.
+Calibrated DR adds one rollout\,+\,judge per $(X,\pi')$.
+The calibration-aware jackknife refits the calibrator $K$ times and reruns the pipeline. \textsc{Bootstrap-Direct} requires $B{=}2{,}000$ refits of the reward calibrator; since isotonic regression is $O(n\log n)$, total cost is $O(Bn\log n)$.
+TF caches and precomputed features amortize cost.